Tutti

 10. Diversify your value

 So you're a great musician (and soon to be a great marketer!) but what other skills can you bring to the table?
-Are you a natural teacher that would flourish creating educational videos on YouTube?
+Are you a natural music teacher that would flourish creating educational videos on YouTube?
 Maybe you have a knack for wit and humour that you can leverage on socials?
 Or perhaps you're a charismatic people-person that was born to be a podcast host!

 Whatever it might be, there is a huge range of opportunities out there that you can dip your toes into to expand your reach and diversify your value.
 Gone are the days of the elusive, mysterious rock star - people want real, multilayered icons to look up to.